 This Tuesday Questia Group focuses on eating habits and attitudes towards dieting.
-Our research was conducted through an online survey on our platform questia.ro covering 507 respondents.
+Our research was conducted through an online survey on our platform questia.ro covering 507 respondents, with a plus or minus 4% margin of error.
 The survey was active between 4th and 5th April 2017.
 The main findings are presented below.

 Our starting point was World Health Organization’s "A healthy lifestyle" article.
 The Organization recommends eating lots of fruits and vegetables, reducing fat, sugar and salt intake and exercising.
 Based on height and weight, people can check their body mass index (BMI) to see if they are overweight.
 The organization also specifies the benefits of a healthy diet, which are:

 - Having a balanced, adequate and varied lifestyle

 - Boosting immunity and healthy development through vitamins and minerals

 - Protecting the human body against certain types of diseases, in particular, chronic diseases such as obesity, diabetes, cardiovascular diseases, some types of cancer and skeletal conditions

 - Contributing to an adequate body weight

 - Enriching life by experimenting with different foods from different cultures, origins and with different ways to prepare food

 - Stimulating emotionality, as variety and color are important ingredients of a balanced diet